ajain1990/temprepo/gg.md

 ## Descriptions of used APIs
 ### vm_mmap()
 This function is used by the kernel to create a new linear address interval.
-If the created address interval is adjacent to an existing address interval, and if they share the same permissions, the two intervals are merged into one.
+If the created address interval is adjacent to an existing address interval and if they share the same permissions, the two intervals are merged into one.
 If this is not possible, a new VMA is created.
-It is declared in <linux/mm.h>:
+This fucntion is declared in <linux/mm.h>:

 ```
 unsigned long vm_mmap(struct file *file, unsigned long addr, unsigned long len, unsigned long prot, unsigned long flag, unsigned long offset)